Security Battalions: Service and atrocities

-The mountainous terrain of Greece favored the andartes, together with the fact that the Wehrmacht was by 1944 fully committed elsewhere in Europe, led to the policy of "total terror" being employed.
-Sometimes, the Security Battalions engaged in targeted killings, as one Security Battalion death squad in Volos killed 50 local EAM members over the course of March 1944.
-More typical was the executions in the same month of 100 people shot at random as retaliation for the assassination by ELAS of General Franz Krech.
-When members of the Security Battalions were assassinated by ELAS, the Security Battalions tended to lash out by massacring any Greeks who just happened to be in the vicinity.
-The andartes would usually spare captured policemen or gendarmes, unless they had been involved in killing fellow Greeks, but members of the Security Battalions, if captured, were always summarily executed under the grounds that any member of the Security Battalions was a war criminal.
+With Greece's mountainous terrain favouring the resistance and German forces fully committed elsewhere by 1944, the Security Battalions adopted a policy of "total terror", which included both summary executions and targeted killings; one Security Battalion death squad in Volos killed 50 local EAM members over the course of March 1944.
+In the same month, 100 people were shot at random by the Battalions in retaliation for the assassination of Major-general Franz Krech by ELAS.
+When members of the Security Battalions were killed by ELAS, the Battalions typically responded by summarily executing anybody in the vicinity.
+While the resistance usually did not executed captured collaborationist policemen or gendarmes unless they had been involved in the deaths of fellow Greeks, members of the Security Battalions, if captured, were always summarily executed under the grounds that they were all war criminals.